vermontkidsdata-org/vermontkidsdata-app/.roo/debugging-rules.md

 3. **State machine FAILED** → Check Lambda function logs
 4. **Stuck in "queued"** → OpenAI API rate limiting or processing issues
 5. **Stuck in "new"** → State machine not starting, check POST completion logic
+6. **Empty API results after changes** → Check if database was updated AND code was deployed
+7. **Filter not working with transformed values** → Use simple values in API, transform only for display

 ## Best Practices